 If your pet does get electrocuted, make sure you unplug and take away the electrical components they got into.
 Then assess your pet for damage.
 Check pulse and breathing and look for burns.
 If there are signs that your pet was electrocuted, contact your vet or take them to an emergency vet for assessment.
 No matter what, continue monitoring your pet for 24-48 hours.

 Your Pet Friendly HVAC Company

 Keeping pets safe around electricity usually just requires some planning ahead.
 If you need help making your electricity safe for your pet, contact us at Larry & Sons today.
-And for electrical services in Hagerstown or the surrounding areas be sure to call us at Larry & Sons.
+And for a Hagerstown electrician, or electrical services in the surrounding areas, be sure to call us at Larry & Sons.
 In case your furry companion does get into your wiring, we are the trusted experts for wiring and re-wiring in Hagerstown– give us a call!